aws/aws-lc/crypto/fipsmodule/FIPS.md

 By default, entropy is sourced using a "Passive" method where the specific entropy source depends on the OE.
 Seeding and reseeding material for the DRBG is sourced from the specific entropy source.

+In FIPS mode, when the CPU Jitter entropy source is used, we do a 3x oversampling (the CPU Jitter default setting).
+Note that the CPU Jitter entropy source is not the default entropy source (see subsection below).

 ### Modify entropy source - not recommended

 Modifying the entropy source can invalidate your validation status.
 Changing the entropy is **not** recommended.